pstfni/chopin/README.md

-## ICAI
+## chopin

-ICAI is a tool to manage your Spotify library.
-With the ICAI CLI, you can describe, compose, upload or classify playlists easily.
+chopin is a tool to manage your Spotify library.
+With the chopin CLI, you can describe, compose, upload or classify playlists easily.

 ![](docs/img/demo.gif)